sphinx-labs/sphinx/docs/ops-getting-started.md

 ## 8. Propose the deployment

 For simplicity, we'll propose the deployment on the command line in this guide.
 However, we recommend that you propose deployments in a CI process for production deployments.
-[Check out the CI integration guide for.](https://github.com/sphinx-labs/sphinx/blob/develop/docs/ci-proposals.md)

 Propose the deployment: